damnnDaman/damnnDaman/README.md

 ###

-<p>I’m a second-year Software Engineering student at the University of Guelph with a passion for building innovative solutions that bridge the gap between humans and technology.
+<p>A Software Engineering student at the University of Guelph with a passion for building innovative solutions that bridge the gap between humans and technology.
 My interests lie in AI, full-stack development, and robotics, and I enjoy tackling real-world challenges through coding and design.</p>

 ###